FridayAgboro/Palmora-HR-Project-DSA-/README.md

 ## Recommendations
 - Palmora Group have a Gender bias of **430 Male Enployees** to **406 Female Employees**.
 This needs to be looked at especially in the Legal Department where Males are 73% Higher.
-- Palmora should adopt a policy of full dislosure of gender status, this would help in getting a more acurate gender disperity status in the establishment. (
+- Palmora should adopt a policy of full dislosure of gender status, this would help in getting a more acurate gender disperity status in the establishment as **38** employees did not disclose their gender and this figure is higher than the difference between the male and female gender which is 24.
+If full disclosure had been made, probably, there won't be gender disparity or the gender disparity could go either way.
-- Palmora Group needd to increase employees salary to meet the industry standard of a minimum salary on N90,000.
+- Palmora Group needd to increase employees salary to meet the industry standard of a minimum salary of N90,000.
+Of the total **874** employees, only **304** earn N90,000 and above, while **570** employees earn below the N90,000 industry standard.
 - There are fewer Employees in Lagos Region compare to employees in others locations this needs to be looked at.